felixge/node-dateformat/Readme.md

 ## Modifications

+### 1.0.14
+* Lazy evaluation of more expensive placeholders to improve performance in most cases where these placeholders are not used.
+* Allow both "" and '' for literals

+### 1.0.13
+* Add placeholder 'G' for week year according to ISO 8601.
+* Add placeholder 'V' for week number according to ISO 8601
+* Removed CLI and fixed AMD include definition

+### 1.0.11
 * Removed the `Date.prototype.format` method.
 Sorry folks, but extending native prototypes is for suckers.
 * Added a `module.exports = dateFormat;` statement at the bottom
 * Added the placeholder `N` to get the ISO 8601 numeric representation of the day of the week
-* Removed CLI and fixed AMD include definition

 ## Installation